-As well as being familiar symbols of the war, these toy animals are part of Noah's ark, seen in the lower left corner of the painting, one of the most popular toys in Victorian England.
+As toys, these animals refer to Noah's ark, shown in the lower left corner of the painting, one of the most popular toys in Victorian England.
 One daughter holds her father's combat medal, and the other offers him a toy dove with an olive branch in its beak.
 Both the dove and the olive branch are symbols of peace.
 The family is posed in a circle to suggest the unity of family bonds.
 A dog, a traditional symbol of fidelity, nestles at his master's feet.
 Millais's use of an arched frame, a shape he favored during his Pre-Raphaelite period, reveals the influence of Italian altarpieces.
 This reference is underscored by the "halo" of braids that surrounds the mother's head and transforms her into a secular madonna.

-Besides celebrating the end of the Crimean War, Peace Concluded can be seen as a personal statement of the artist, who was celebrating his marriage of one year when he painted this.
+Besides celebrating the end of the Crimean War, Peace Concluded can be seen as a personal statement of the artist, who was celebrating his marriage of one year when he composed this painting.
 Posing as the wife and mother is his wife, Effie, whom he depicts as a strong, supportive woman.
 In the painting, we see a warm, loving relationship between two people.
-In all, the work extols the joys of family life, conveying relief that the war has ended as well as the peace and contentment felt by a family reunited.
+In all, the work highlights the joys of family life, conveying relief that the war has ended as well as the contentment felt by a family reunited.
 Although England suffered great losses during the Crimean War (the husband appears to be wounded), the Victorian ideals of patriotism and family continued to flourish.
-The Empire, as well as this family, was safe.
+The Empire, as well as this family, was once again safe.

-Millais's skillfully uses oil paint to achieve vivid, glowing colors, fine details and luxurious textures, enhancing the comfortable feeling and peacefulness of the scene.
+Millais skillfully uses oil paint to achieve vivid colors, fine details, and luxurious textures, enriching the scene's feelings of comfort and peace.
 An abundance of warm colors-reds, yellows, browns, and oranges-permeates the painting.
 Tones of green, the complementary color of red, are seen in the bay laurel as well as in the richly patterned carpet, enhancing the warmth of the reds.
 Playing off these dark colors are highlighted areas of white and flesh tones that keep our eye moving around the canvas as we "read" the story and discover the meaning of the characters and the objects.
-The complex play of rich textures depicted naturalistically-such as the velvets of the mother's and older child's dresses and of the sofa, the white embroidered eyelet of the younger child's dress, the nubby wool of the father's robe, and the soft fur of the dog-offer variety to the scene and suggest that we are seeing a cozy, safe haven.
+The complex play of rich textures depicted naturalistically-such as the velvets of the mother's and older child's dresses and of the sofa, the white embroidered eyelet of the younger child's dress, the nubby wool of the father's robe, and the soft fur of the dog-offers variety to the scene and suggests a cozy, safe haven.